syrkis/miiii/paper/main.typ

 $Y$ was constructed by first querying all prime numbers less than or equal to $n+1$, creating a one hot vector for each sample, in $X$ indicating primality. $Y$ was further augmented by $sqrt(n)$ vectors, each indicating divisibility by the $i$th prime number up to $sqrt(n)$. thus, sum of all $y$ of primes is 1, and the sum of all $y$ of non-primes is >= 1 (one if if is divisible by a single other number).

 Note that the row sum of $Y$ can be thought of as a sort of measure of how "close" to being prime a given number is.
-For example 20 is very much not a prime since it is a mulitple of 2, 4, 5 and 10, while 51 (in base 10) looks like a prime (SITE SCOTT ALEXANDER) but can in fact be factorized into 3 and 17.
+For example 20 is very much not a prime since it is a multiple of 2, 4, 5 and 10, while 51 (in base 10) looks like a prime (SITE SCOTT ALEXANDER) but can in fact be factorized into 3 and 17.

 $Y$ thus includes information about why a given not is not prime.
 The inclusion of these extra tasks also allows for interpretability to be on simpler tasks, by training the model on the simpler tasks first, and then training on the more complex task.